 While quality control does not exist on the Internet, the library offers guarantees the opposite.
 Libraries operate on a process that keeps all materials are organized.
 The books are in good condition too.

-4. Proper citation can be a challenge.
+4. The proper citation can be a challenge.

-In writing an academic paper, citation is required.
+In writing an academic paper, a citation is required.
 Failure to properly attribute your sources can get you in hot water, as no academe tolerates plagiarism.
 It is a no-brainer that when you use information from the Internet you must cite them as your source.
 This becomes a problem with Internet searches because the web pages you take information from do not always include the information you need for citation.
 Moreover, the information you gathered can change overnight rendering it and your source inaccurate or false.

 - Author’s name (if known)

 - The full title of the document in quotation marks

 - Title of complete work if applicable (in italics)

 - Date of publication of last revision (if available)

 - Full URL address (HTTP) enclosed within angle brackets